Hannah Bilka: Junior

-Bilka represented the United States at the 2018 IIHF World Women's U18 Championship where she recorded one goal and two assists in five games and won a gold medal.
+Bilka represented the United States under-18 team at the 2018 IIHF World Women's U18 Championship in Dmitrov, Russia, where she recorded one goal and two assists in five games and won a gold medal.
 She again represented the United States at the 2019 IIHF World Women's U18 Championship, where she recorded one goal and two assists in five games and won a silver medal.